Lockdown (novel)

 Lockdown is a 2020 mystery thriller by Scottish crime writer Peter May, set against the background of a deadly influenza pandemic.
-May wrote the novel in 2005, but it was rejected by publishers as being unrealistic.
-During the COVID-19 pandemic and resulting lockdowns in 2020, the book was finally published.
+He wrote it in 2005, but it was rejected for publication as unrealistic.
+It was published in April 2020, during the COVID-19 pandemic and its resulting lockdowns.

 Plot summary

-Five months into an influenza pandemic that kills eighty percent of those affected, London is in lockdown.
+Five months into an influenza pandemic that kills 80% of those affected, London is in lockdown.
 The city is under military control, a strict curfew is in force and there is extensive public surveillance.
 Among those who have died from the virus are the prime minister and members of his family.

 Detective Inspector Jack MacNeil is ordered to investigate the discovery of fresh human bones found at a building site in Lambeth.
 A thumbprint on a London Underground ticket found at the scene takes him along a chain of clues, eventually leading to an empty house in Wandsworth.
 At every step of the way, he is surreptitiously followed by a sociopathic killer who calls himself Pinkie (after the antihero of Graham Greene's novel, Brighton Rock).
 Pinkie has been hired by a shadowy "Mr. Smith" to keep watch on the police investigation and to ensure the bones don't lead them anywhere.
 Pinkie kills two witnesses to prevent them from giving information to MacNeil.

 Meanwhile, Dr. Amy Wu, a forensic scientist who is in a relationship with MacNeil, determines that the remains are probably those of a girl of about ten years of age, of East Asian origin, and with a harelip.
 She takes the bones back to her flat to do a facial reconstruction from the skull.

 At the house in Wandsworth, a neighbour tells MacNeil that the house was recently occupied by a couple named Smith who had a ten-year-old adopted daughter, a Chinese girl with a harelip.

 Pinkie surreptitiously enters Amy's flat while she is taking a shower.
 Sensing the presence of the intruder, she phones MacNeil and leaves a panic-stricken voicemail message.